karanverma/sbx-ai-eval-kit/README.md

 ## Status

-This repository is an executable prototype for reproducible AI evaluation workflows built around Docker Sandboxes (SBX).
+This repository is an executable implementation for reproducible AI evaluation workflows built around Docker Sandboxes (SBX).

 The current implementation includes: